Stal Stalowa Wola

 Stal's greatest success are 12th place in the 1993–94 Ekstraklasa, 1990–91 I liga championship and the quarter-final of the 1991–92 Polish Cup.
 It is the fourth best team in the history of the I liga, second professional association football division.

-Since the spring round of the 2019–20 season, Stalowa Wola has played its home games at the 3,764-capacity Podkarpackie Centrum Piłki Nożnej.
-Previously the team had played at the Stadion MOSiR from the 1930s, when the stadium was built.
+Since the spring round of the 2019–20 season, Stalowa Wola has played its home games at the 3,764-capacity Subcarpathian Football Center.
+Previously the team had played at the MOSiR Stadium from the 1930s, when the stadium was built.
 The club has a long-standing rivalry with Siarka Tarnobrzeg, and matches between the two sides are known as the great derby of Subcarpathia.

 The club's traditional colours are green and black, and the club is known as Stalówka and Hutnicy (Steelworkers).
 At the beginning of its existence, it was associated with the Huta Stalowa Wola.
 In May 2010, a joint-stock sport company was built up under the name "Stal Stalowa Wola Piłkarska Spółka Akcyjna".
 It is the lawful successor and continuator of the "ZKS Stal Stalowa Wola" tradition.
 In July 2018, the city of Stalowa Wola took over the club's majority stake.

 History

-In 1938, Feliks Olszak, who was the director of Huta Stalowa Wola, established the Klub Sportowy Stalowa Wola (Sports Club Stalowa Wola).
-At that time, the club had a pitch without running tracks and stands.
-The players were amateurs.
-During this period, training sessions took place after finishing work, and the matches were played on Sunday.
-The first match took place on May 4, 1939, in the Saint Florian's Day who is the patron saint of steelworkers.
+In 1938, Feliks Olszak, who served as the director of Huta Stalowa Wola, founded Klub Sportowy Stalowa Wola (Sports Club Stalowa Wola).
+At that time, the club possessed a pitch devoid of running tracks and stands, and its players were purely amateurs.
+Training sessions were scheduled post work hours, with matches held exclusively on Sundays.
+The inaugural match occurred on 4 May 4, 1939, coinciding with Saint Florian's Day, the patron saint of steelworkers.

-After the World War II, the club resumed its activity.
-In the 1953 season, Stal won the Klasa A (4th level).
-For the first time footballers from Stalowa Wola were promoted to II liga (2nd level) in 1973, under the leadership of Jerzy Kopa.
-Stal players played in the second league until 1987, when they won promotion to Ekstraklasa in the play-offs against Górnik Knurów.
-Stal Stalowa Wola played in Ekstraklasa in the following seasons: 1987–88, 1991–92, 1993–94 and 1994–95.
-The greatest successes of Stal include participation in the quarter-finals of the Polish Cup (1991–92 edition).
+Post-World War II, the club resumed its operations.
+Stal emerged victorious in the 1953 season of Klasa A (4th level).
+This triumph marked the first elevation of footballers from Stalowa Wola to the II liga (2nd level) in 1973, under the guidance of Jerzy Kopa.
+The team remained in the second league until 1987, when they secured promotion to Ekstraklasa following a play-off victory against Górnik Knurów.
+Stal Stalowa Wola featured in Ekstraklasa during the subsequent seasons: 987–88, 1991–92, 1993–94 and 1994–95.
+Notable achievements of Stal include reaching the quarter-finals of the Polish Cup in the 1991–92 edition.

-In the wake of winning the 2001–02 II liga (fourth group), Stal was elevated to I liga.
-In the primary season in the subsequent level, it was fifteenth completing in the relegation zone.
-At this level, it showed up again in 2006.
-It tumbled to the third level after the 2009–10 season, assuming the penultimate position in the league, ahead of Motor Lublin only.
-In the 2009–10 Polish Cup edition, Stal reached the 1/8 finals.
-In the second round, it unexpectedly eliminated the title defender Lech Poznań with Robert Lewandowski in the squad (0–0, p.
+Following their triumph in the 2001–02 II liga (fourth group), Stal ascended to the I liga.
+However, in their debut season at the higher tier, they finished fifteenth, landing in the relegation zone.
+Stal made a reappearance at this level in 2006 but descended to the third tier after the 2009–10 season of I liga, securing the penultimate position in the league, ahead of only Motor Lublin.
+In the 2009–10 Polish Cup edition, Stal advanced to the round of 16, notably eliminating the defending champion Lech Poznań, featuring Robert Lewandowski in their squad, in a penalty shootout (0–0, p.
 4–1).
-In 2010–2020, Stal played continuously in II liga.
+From 2010 to 2020, Stal maintained a consistent presence in the II liga.